openplotter/openplotter-pypilot/README.md

 `sudo pypilotPostInstall`

-Run openplotter-pypilot
+Run openplotter-pypilot:

 ```
 openplotter-pypilot
 ```

-Make your changes and repeat package, installation and post-installation steps to test.
-Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter).
+Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://cloudsmith.io/~openplotter/repos/openplotter/packages/).

 ### Documentation